€1,775 incl. VAT

 Aquaporins are a family of membrane water channel proteins that osmotically modulate water fluid homeostasis in several tissues; some of them also transport small solutes such as glycerol.
 The human body expresses 13 AQPs with specific organ, tissue, and cellular localization.
 The regulation of AQPs takes place either through gating or through controlled transport and integration to specific membrane compartments.
 AQPs are involved in inflammation, water balance disorders, brain oedema, cancer, and many other health conditions.

-In connection with emerging present-day infections, such as HIV/AIDS, SARS, Ebola, and COVID-19, viral sepsis becomes an ever-greater challenge.
+In connection with emerging present-day infections, such as HIV/AIDS, SARS, Ebola, and COVID-19, viral sepsis is becoming an ever-greater challenge.
 The elevated cytokine levels and hyper-inflammatory reaction appear as a dominant element in some of the cases.
 Can an AQP-based therapy be part of the answer to sepsis?
 This question is most likely to be answered with a personalized approach.

 AQPs are involved in fundamental cellular and body functions.
 A loss of function or dysregulated function of AQPs would lead to pathological conditions.
 In chapter 4. we have described the consequences of losing AQP function.
 Here we want to assess where clinical translation currently stands.
 One of the promising approaches for AQP -based therapy is to develop small chemical molecules that modulate the function of AQPs.